jojoford/Project3/README.md

 <P> I want to see images from local photographers that are avaliable to purpchase.
 When I log I can click on a photo on the gallery pages and add them to my shopping cart.</p>

 ## Usage💻
+To run on _localhost:3001_, please run command _npm start_ to start the server and _control C_ to stop.

 ## Technologies Used